datasb44-bit/Greenwashing-detection/README.md

 ## 📁 Reproducibility

 The raw dataset is publicly available on Kaggle (link above).
 All pipeline parameters and random seeds are logged to `run_config.json` on each run.
 Train/test split indices are saved as `train_idx.npy` and `test_idx.npy`, enabling exact reproduction of model evaluation.
-Note that image-derived features (`img_green_flag`, `img_green_ratio`) depend on Amazon URL availability and may vary over time — this is acknowledged as a limitation.
+Note that image-derived features (`img_green_flag`, `img_green_ratio`) depend on Amazon URL availability and may vary over time.

 ## 📄 License